ialekseev/fluent-translator/README.md

 import com.smartelk.fluent.translator.Dsl._

 implicit object client extends GoogleTranslatorClient {
   val apiKey = "google api key"
 }

-Google give me a translation of "Comment vas-tu?" from "fr" to "en" as future //Future[String] Google give me a translation of "What a lovely weather today!" from "en" to "fr" withContentType `text/html` as future //Future[String]
+Google give me a translation of "Comment vas-tu?" to "en" as future //Future[String] Google give me a translation of "What a lovely weather today!" from "en" to "fr" withContentType `text/html` as future //Future[String]
 ```